nginyc/example-netlify-functions/README.md

 # Example - Netlify Functions

-This is [@nginyc](git@github.com:nginyc/example-netlify-functions.git)'s example of how to create a Netlify function.
+This is [@nginyc](git@github.com:nginyc/example-netlify-functions.git)'s example of how to create Netlify functions.

-The example function hits [Stability AI's "text-to-image" API](https://platform.stability.ai/docs/api-reference#tag/SDXL-1.0-and-SD1.6/operation/textToImage) to generate an image given a description.
+The example functions hit [Stability AI's "text-to-image" and "image-to-image" APIs](https://platform.stability.ai/docs/api-reference) to generate images.

 ## Setup